Accelerated Bachelor of Science in Nursing

 Rapid City

 In Rapid City, students take coursework and participate in lecture, on-campus labs and clinical rotations in Rapid City and surrounding communities.
-Classes meet at Black Hills State University (BHSU), Rapid City campus.
-Simulation skills lab and simulation experiences are held at the Monument Health Sciences building.
+Classes and on-campus clinical experiences meet at Black Hills State University, Rapid City campus.

 Sioux Falls